All Episodes

 Preventing another 9-11 is an impeachable offense.

-So I guess if you don't adopt, I'm telling you who's who's whose policy that the Democrats have totally embraced is the ACLU.
+So I guess, if you don't adopt, I'm telling you who's who's whose policy that the Democrats have totally embraced is the ACLU.

-This is j this is the ACLU front to back from the beginning to per to current, when old Norman Thomas, the grandfather of Newsweek's Evan Thomas, when he founded the ACLU, big socialist, ran for president six times, when when they started that organization, it's come full speed, full circle now, and the Democratic Party has simply embraced the total agenda of the ACLU.
+Front to back, from the beginning to per to current, when old Norman Thomas, the grandfather of Newsweek's Evan Thomas, when he founded the ACLU, big socialist ran for president six times when when they started that organization.

-By the way, speaking of impeachment, yesterday was a big anniversary.
+You know, I by the way, speaking of impeachment, yesterday was a big anniversary.

-Maybe we need to lead a movement here about expulsion from Congress.
+If we're going to start talking about impeachment, maybe we need to lead a movement here about expulsion from Congress.

 After all, who is giving aid and comfort to the enemy these days?

-Who is it that's doing everything they can to prevent us from successfully waging war against this enemy.
+Who is it that's doing everything they can to prevent us from successfully waging war against this enemy?

 You know, go on offense.